Article: 10 Ways Help Struggling Students in 2020 | Good Sensory Learning

 What are 10 Ways to Empower Struggling Students?

-1. Be excited and positive about the academic content and lessons.
-Preview upcoming topics and share some coming, fun projects that the students can look forward to completing.
+- Be excited and positive about the academic content and lessons.
+Preview upcoming topics and share some upcoming, fun projects that the students can look forward to completing.

-2. Help students to visualize or imagine pictures when reading, listening, and writing.
+- Help students visualize or imagine pictures when reading, listening, and writing.
 Creating a movie in your head improves memory, comprehension, and attention.

-3. Create a comfortable space, with all the needed school supplies, for your students to complete their work.
+- Create a comfortable space, with all the needed school supplies for your students to complete their work.

-7. Go online, to the library or a bookstore and help your students select reading materials that they find engaging.
-This could be a magazine, comic, book and more.
+- Go online, to the library, or to a bookstore, and help your students select reading materials that they find engaging.
+This could be a magazine, a comic book, or more.

-10. When students self-initiate school work, provide encouragement and celebrate any self-directed accomplishments.
+- When students self-initiate school work, encourage and celebrate any self-directed accomplishments.

 Where Can I Find Multisensory Materials that Can Help?